 How to force Varnish to update cache contents

-The Varnish proxy cache stores data allowed for caching according to the HTTP headers that your website delivers.
-After the cache lifetime of a specific content object has expired, Varnish removes it from its cache and requests an update from the backend web servers.
+Every freistilbox cluster on our managed hosting platform has its own Varnish proxy cache.
+This cache stores content according to the HTTP headers that came with it.
+When the cache lifetime of a specific content object expires, Varnish will remove it from its cache store and request an update from your web application.

 Manual cache invalidation

 To manually remove a certain content object from the cache, you can send a

 PURGE request with its URL from the command line:

 This command will remove the object referenced by the URL from the cache.